rust-lang/edition-guide/src/rust-2021/IntoIterator-for-arrays.md

 `(&array).into_iter()` due to [how method call syntax works][22].
 Adding the trait implementation would change the meaning.

-Usually we categorize this type of breakage
-(adding a trait implementation) 'minor' and acceptable.
+Usually this type of breakage (adding a trait implementation) is categorized as 'minor' and acceptable.
 But in this case there is too much code that would be broken by it.

 It has been suggested many times to "only implement `IntoIterator` for arrays in Rust 2021".